cmdremily/OpenDeck/README.md

 1. Solder the through hole components **EXCEPT** the key switches, they need to be mounted to the switch plate before soldering and the board must pass electrical testing before we solder them.
 1. Solder the back side SMD components.
 1. Everything except the RGB LEDs, Switches and Diodes of the keymatrix should now be soldered.
-1. Clean up the board with generous amounts of isopropyl alcohol, gentle scrubbing with a toothbrush (try to reach in between the IC legs with the bristles) and wiping off the excess with tissues.
+1. Clean up the board with generous amounts of isopropyl alcohol, gentle scrubbing with a toothbrush (try to reach in between the IC legs with the bristles) and wiping off the excess with clean tissues.
 You can check if you have gotten all the flux residue off the board by adding more isopropyl alcohol and and scrubbing carefully but thoroughly with the toothbrush, if the isopropyl alcohol evaporates without leaving a visible stain on the PCB, it is clean (the stain is flux residue).

 ## Electrical Verification (Part 1)